Knowledge Base | Level Beast

 1. You switched to an unsupported ticker.
 The indicator only renders on NQ1!, ES1!, SPX, and QQQ.

 2. We pushed a script update and TradingView cached the old version.
-Fix: remove the indicator from your chart and re-add it.
+Fix: remove and re-add.

 3. Your TradingView session expired.
 Log out and back in, then refresh.

-4. You accidentally toggled the indicator off — check the eye icon next to the script name at the top of your chart.
+4. You accidentally toggled the indicator off — check the eye icon next to the script name.

 🔧 Quick Fix